Posting Criminal and Non-Criminal Bonds

 There are many situations where the Court may order parties to a case to deposit funds to be held in trust by the Clerk of Court.

-These funds include criminal bail and other cash bonds, as well as child support and arrest warrant are processed by the Document
+These funds include criminal bail bonds and non-criminal cash bonds, civil and child support arrest warrants and probate bonds.

 Release of Funds

 - An authoritative appraisal of the property to determine if its wholesale value is greater than the bond amount;

 - Documentation of the person?s equity in the property, sufficient to cover the bond;

 - A trust deed made out to the Clerk of Court, and recorded in the County Recorder?s Office, along with the promissory note pledging the property to the Clerk of Court; and